vineethac/Ollama/ollama_webui/README.md

 ❯
 ```

 * Deploy the Web UI.
+Note that you may need to check/ modify `OLLAMA_API_BASE_URL` in the deployment yaml spec depending where your Ollama is running/ exposed.

 ```
 ❯ KUBECONFIG=gckubeconfig k apply -f ollama-webui.yaml